Viitorul: Tătărescu's rise

 Tătărescu's maneuvering was resisted from within the PNL by Dinu Brătianu, who consolidated his own faction—in May 1936, Viitorul published news that Tătărescu and Carol had agreed to share power with Brătianu, but (as Argetoianu argues) only in vague terms that had to be clarified by a more in-depth report in Universul.
 Brătianu also curbed Tătărescu's attempts to strike out an agreement with the Iron Guard.
 As a result of this change of course, on 15 May Viitorul hosted an article condemning fascism as the enemy from within, also proposing that PNL men be given lectures about the Guardist peril, and learn to disassociate from it.
 The following month, Viitorul sided with the left-wing press in condemning the Guardists and other far-right men, who had pelted with stones the Social Democrats' central offices in Bucharest.

-In mid-September, having been forced to debunk reports that Austrian Jews were seeking refuge in Romania, it claimed that the agents of "fake nationalism" wanted to destabilize the country with such disinformation, as a path toward its takeover.
-Late that month, Viitorul also discussed the recent death of its longtime adversary, Stere: "This gifted man of culture and of democratic inclinations could not live up to his promise, to what could have been under more auspicious circumstances and had he not made the same mistakes."
+In mid-September, having been forced to debunk reports that Austrian Jews were seeking refuge in Romania, Viitorul claimed that the agents of "fake nationalism" wanted to destabilize the country with such disinformation, as a path toward its takeover.
+Late that month, it also discussed the recent death of its longtime adversary, Stere: "This gifted man of culture and of democratic inclinations could not live up to his promise, to what could have been under more auspicious circumstances and had he not made the same mistakes."
+In February 1937, rumors circulated according to which the Iron Guard had managed to defy government by raiding the Viitorul offices, where they then beat up PNL youths mounting a defensive action.
+The following month, Viitorul voiced explicit criticism of Nazi Germany and its policy of rearmament, but calmly argued that a "wall of States that wish to preserve civilization" still existed, to counter this threat.
+In July, it criticized both sides of the Spanish Civil War, suggesting that "extremists", both on the left and on the right, needed to be kept out of power.